Failed and attempted messages

 image.png

 Or, for SMS, a phone number may be missing.
-Either way, this information will be available on that message’s delivery page.
+No matter what, you can find this information on that message’s delivery page.
 Some errors may simply instruct you to contact us.

-If you’re still having trouble with too many attempts or fails with your messages, let us know and we’ll help you troubleshoot!
+If you encounter more attempts or fails than expected, let us know and we’ll help you troubleshoot!

 Copied to clipboard!